Breeders' Cup World Championships Betting Guide

 Turf vs Dirt

-The races are split into seven on the dirt and seven on the turf, do the trainers prefer one surface over the other?
-You would expect the European trainers to show better figures on the turf and that is true, all ten of Aidan O'Brien's and all nine of Charlie Appleby's winners have come on the turf and when you list the trainers by the number of winners over the past ten years in the turf races then along with Aidan and Charlie, Sir Michael Stoute (2) also makes the top ten trainers list.
-Another name to take note of on the turf is Chad Brown, the leading trainer with sixteen winners, twelve of those winners have come in races on the turf!
-The leading trainer on dirt is Brad H. Cox with eight wins over the last ten years with Bob Baffert (7-55) & Todd Pletcher (6-40) next best.
+The races are split into seven on the dirt and seven on the turf.
+Do the trainers prefer one surface over the other?
+You would expect the European trainers to show better figures on the turf and that is true, all twelve of Aidan O'Brien's and all ten of Charlie Appleby's winners have come on the turf and when you list the trainers by the number of winners over the past ten years in the turf races then along with Aidan and Charlie, Sir Michael Stoute (2) also makes the top ten trainers list.
+Another name to take note of on the turf is Chad Brown, the leading trainer with fourteen winners, nine of whom have come in races on the turf!
+The leading trainer on dirt is Brad H. Cox with nine wins over the last ten years, with Bob Baffert (6-53) & Todd Pletcher (6-39) next best.

-Irad Ortiz Jr who has ridden twenty winners over the last ten Breeders' Cup meetings retains his position at the top of the list and is seven winners clear of Joel Rosario who has ridden thirteen winners.
-The top Europeans are Ryan Moore and William Buick who have both ridden eight winners.
+Irad Ortiz Jr, who has ridden nineteen winners over the last ten Breeders' Cup meetings, retains his position at the top of the list and is six winners clear of Joel Rosario, who has ridden thirteen winners.
+The top Europeans are Ryan Moore (10 winners) and William Buick (9 winners).

 JockeyR-W-PWinEW